-For the past 7 years, Melissa has have been involved in a community that uses music as the foundation for improving lives and contributing to others.
+For the past 8 years, Melissa has been involved in a community that uses music as the foundation for improving lives and contributing to others.
 While watching the success of rock camps and seeing the positive results, she created a team of musicians and non-profit professionals to bring the mission of empowering girls through music to San Diego.
 Melissa’s background in child development allowed her to work as a youth activities coordinator on cruise ships and a Disney event coordinator and host.
 Her true passion for music and the performing arts inspires her to work with non-profits that encourage children to experience performance and complete self-expression.

 Being a proud auntie to seven nieces and eight great nieces, Melissa feels passionate about providing young females the tools to help overcome the challenges girls face regularly.

 “I believe in building a community that supports a strong identity and encourages collaboration.
 At Rock n’ Roll Camp for Girls San Diego we encourage the girls to embrace their uniqueness and become advocates for themselves and others.
 We use music as the catalyst to empowerment…it’s fun and educational!”

 Veronica May has worn many hats.
 She is a guitarist, pianist, drummer, choral arranger and was a Music Therapist for over a decade.
 Through her education as a Music Therapist, she came to realize the power of music and its ability to make a positive difference in all different populations.
 From Parkinson’s, to homeless, to people with special needs, to all of the girls in the world that need to feel empowered in their own right.
 Music is a precious resource, and she feels pride in the fact that she gets to share it.